levimcg/levimcg.com/src/blog/2018-09-23-i-will-never-be-good-at-this.md

 ---
-title: "I'll never be good at this"
+title: "I’ll never be good at this"
 description: "Dealing with death and loss"
 date: 2018-09-23
 ---